Manage Awards FAQs

 Budget Questions

-Review your award document to see if there are restrictions regarding budget revisions.
-If there are restrictions, contact your Grant or Contract Officer to have them work with the sponsor to request a revised budget.Ìý
+If there are restrictions, ask your Grant or Contract Officer to work with the sponsor to request a revised budget.Ìý

-Please see Procedural Statement for additional information.
+Please see CU Boulder's Procedural Statement for additional information.

 As a general policy, NSF limits the salary compensation requested in the proposal budget for senior personnel to no more than two months of their regular salary in any one year.
 CUÌýBoulder considers our fiscal year as the one year period.
-This limit includes salary compensation received from all NSF-funded grants.ÌýIf anticipated, any compensation in excess of the two months can be requested from NSF in the proposal with the required documentation and justification.Ìý NSF also provides CUÌýBoulder rebudgeting authority to internally approve changes to personnel salary support, even if that results in support that exceeds two months.
+This limit includes salary compensation received from all NSF-funded grants.ÌýIf anticipated, any compensation in excess of the two months can be requested from NSF in the proposal with the required documentation and justification.ÌýNSF also provides CUÌýBoulder rebudgeting authority to internally approve changes to personnel salary support, even if that results in support that exceeds two months.

-If you want to propose and/or expense more than twoÌýmonths direct NSF salary support in any 12 month period, you should include the following applicable criteria to assist you in developing your justification, either at proposal or for a budget deviation after the award has been funded.
+If you want to propose and/or expense more than twoÌýmonths direct NSF salary support in any 12 month period, you should include the following applicable criteria to assist you in developing your justification, either at proposal or for a budget deviation after the award has been funded:

-• The additional salary support is necessary to fulfill the research objective of the project
+- The additional salary support is necessary to fulfill the research objective of the project

-• The project will be negatively impacted by not supporting additional Principal InvestigatorÌýpaid effort
+- The project will be negatively impacted by not supporting additional Principal InvestigatorÌýpaid effort

-• How the costs are reasonable, directly benefit the project, and represent prudent use of the sponsor’s funds
+- How the costs are reasonable, directly benefit the project, and represent prudent use of the sponsor’s funds

-• An explanation for other budgeted costs that will be reduced in order to compensate for the additional unbudgeted salary support
+- An explanation for other budgeted costs that will be reduced in order to compensate for the additional unbudgeted salary support

-The GO/CO will work with the unit if any additional information is required before the GO/CO submits the request to the Sponsor.
+The Grant or Contract Officer will work with the unit if any additional information is required before submitting the request to the sponsor.

 Award Status & Change Questions